allegro/allegro.tech/_posts/2015-10-30-let-your-tests-tell-a-story.md

     }

 In our opinion this solution hides all implementation details from test, giving readability comparable to specialized BDD frameworks like JBehave.
-Moreover, we still have benefits of compile—time checks, code highlighting and IDE refactorization support.
-We could go a little further and use more Scala—specific features like postfix notation, implicit methods etc. but it adds complexity.
-That is a trade-off one must decide on his own.
+Moreover, we still have benefits of compile-time checks, code highlighting and IDE refactorization support.
+We could go a little further and use more Scala-specific features like postfix notation, implicit methods etc. but it adds complexity.
+This is a trade-off which you have to consider on your own.

 ### More examples